 Chickpeas Sit In Silos As Trump's Trade Wars Wage On

 On a recent rainy day, farmer Allen Druffel stands outside a silo shuffling his feet in the gravel.
 This co-op bin is where he stores his dried garbanzo beans in the tiny town of Colton, Wash.
 The place should be busy; trucks should be loading and hauling this year's crop to markets and international ports.
-But mid-afternoon, there's just the rain.
+But midafternoon, there's just the rain.

 Since farmers like Druffel brought in this year's crops, hardly any garbanzos — or chickpeas — have moved.